guarin/voting_behavior_analysis/README.md

 ## Questions for TAs

 -   Do you have any additional datasets in your laboratory that could provide interesting information on the subject?

+## Milestone 2
+Milestone 2 work can be found under src/milestone2.ipynb